I have an earache and my jaw hurts!

 - Injury to the disc of the joint

-Grinding of teeth, too much stress, any kind of trauma to the joint, arthritis, all can cause Temporomandibular Joint Disorders.
+Grinding of teeth, too much stress, any kind of trauma to the joint, and arthritis, all can cause Temporomandibular Joint Disorders.

 Grinding of Teeth

-Grinding of teeth which is also know as bruxism is very common and the patient does it unknowingly.
+Grinding of teeth which is also known as bruxism is very common and the patient does it unknowingly.
 It is mainly caused due to stress.
 This grinding of teeth can cause the muscles to get tender due to the pressure.
 The teeth might get worn out as well.

 Knowingly or unknowingly during stress and anxiety, we tend to grind our teeth.
-This leads to tenderness and pain in and around the muscles of the jaw and therefore perceived as the pain in the jaw.
+This leads to tenderness and pain in and around the muscles of the jaw and is therefore perceived as pain in the jaw.

 Infection in the tooth especially the posterior upper teeth can cause severe pain and this pain can radiate to the jaw.
 The treatment might give immediate relief to the pain.

 Osteoarthritis can cause wear and tear of the joint which then can lead to pain in the joint.
-It is common in old age especially in females.
+It is common in old age, especially in females.

 Cluster headache is another reason for pain in the jaw which is because the pain might radiate from the head.
 Once the headache is gone the pain in the jaw also will subside if that was the reason for the pain.

 Trigeminal Neuralgia is a neuropathic pain involving one side of the face which affects the trigeminal nerve.
-This pain is a sharp shooting electric current type of pain and starts on light touch, and on doing routine things like washing the face, shaving, eating, talking or even when cold air touches the face.
+This pain is a sharp shooting electric current type of pain and starts on light touch, and on doing routine things like washing the face, shaving, eating, talking, or even when cold air touches the face.
 It can involve the jaw on the affected side.
 There is no permanent cure for trigeminal neuralgia.